NVIDIA/DALI/docs/advanced_topics_checkpointing.rst

 You can later restore pipeline state from a saved checkpoint.
 To do so, pass `checkpoint` argument to :class:`Pipeline` on construction.
-Such pipeline should then return exactly the same outputs as the original one.
+Such a pipeline should then return exactly the same outputs as the original one.

 .. code-block:: python